portworx/lcfs/README.md

 ### Writes

 Writes are returned immediately after copying new data to inode page table.
+Zero blocks written to files are detected.
+If all data written to a file is zeros, then nothing is written to disk and such files do not consume any disk space.

+Sparse files are supported and files do not consume space on disk for sparse regions.

 Writes which are not page aligned do not trigger reading at the time of write, but deferred until application reads the page again or when the page is written to disk.
 If the page is filled up with subsequent writes, reading of the page from disk can be completely avoided as a whole page could be written down.